 |---|---|---|

 Specificity | Lists multiple specific concrete actions: diarization, entity detection, sentiment, summarize, topics, intents, language detection, and redaction.
-Also names specific classes like `ListenV1RequestUrl` and `MediaTranscribeRequestOctetStream`. | 3 / 3 |
+Also names specific classes like `ListenV1RequestUrl` and `MediaTranscribeRequestOctetStream`, and distinguishes from related skills. | 3 / 3 |

-Completeness | Clearly answers both 'what' (intelligence overlays on /v1/listen audio transcription with specific features listed) and 'when' (explicit 'Use when' clause at the start, plus differentiation from related skills and explicit trigger list). | 3 / 3 |
+Completeness | Clearly answers both 'what' (enables Deepgram intelligence overlays on /v1/listen for diarization, entity detection, sentiment, etc.) and 'when' (explicit 'Use when' clause at the start, plus explicit trigger terms and differentiation from related skills). | 3 / 3 |

 Trigger Term Quality | Includes natural trigger terms users would say: 'audio intelligence', 'diarize', 'summarize audio', 'sentiment from audio', 'topic detection', 'redact'.
-Also includes domain terms like 'diarization', 'entity detection', 'language detection' throughout the description. | 3 / 3 |
+Also includes domain terms like 'diarization', 'entity detection', 'language detection' that users would naturally use. | 3 / 3 |

-Distinctiveness Conflict Risk | Explicitly distinguishes itself from `deepgram-java-speech-to-text` (plain transcripts) and `deepgram-java-text-intelligence` (text analysis), creating a clear niche for audio intelligence overlays specifically.
-The trigger terms are highly specific to this domain. | 3 / 3 |
+Distinctiveness Conflict Risk | Explicitly distinguishes itself from `deepgram-java-speech-to-text` (plain transcripts) and `deepgram-java-text-intelligence` (text analysis), creating a clear niche for audio intelligence overlays on the /v1/listen endpoint.
+Very unlikely to conflict with other skills. | 3 / 3 |

 Total | 12 / 12 Passed |